TicaGit/yolov8_tsd/OUR_README.md

 ```

-### data:
+### Data:

-Our code is designed work on the scitas clusters.
+Our code is designed to work on the SCITAS clusters.
 It fetches all the image data from the folder /work/vita/nmuenger_trinca/annotations/.
 In this folder there are .txt files which indicates the relative path to all the images from a set (the training set for example).
 As the original yolov8 model expected the data to be located in another folder, the path "/work/vita/nmuenger_trinca/annotations/" is hardcoded in the ultralytics\yolo\data\dataloaders\stream_loaders.py file, line 179.
-This path is also specified in the .yaml file (named *tsr_dataset_yaml*), where we specify how the dataset should be read.
+This path is also specified in the .yaml file (named *tsr_dataset_yaml*), where we specify how the dataset should be read. <br>
 The BelgianTS dataset contains 210 classes of traffic signs.
 The defined traffic signs are given in the image at the end of the readme. <br>
-For an in-depth explanation of the data format YOLO expects, please refer to this description [test]https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data .
+For an in-depth explanation of the data format YOLO expects, please refer to this [description](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data).

-### models:
+### Models:

-Before everything, one must first download the models from google drive and put them in the correct files.
-The link is : https://drive.google.com/drive/folders/1r6YhmoF5XZMKCcJ15O63RUL7nu7NAXp6?usp=sharing.
+Before anything, one must first download the models from google drive (https://drive.google.com/drive/folders/1r6YhmoF5XZMKCcJ15O63RUL7nu7NAXp6?usp=sharing) and put them in the correct files. <br>
 There are two kinds of models.
-The models pretrained by the Ultralytics team on the coco dataset (Pretrained-Ultralytics) and our models which we finetuned on the BelgiumTS dataset (42-epochs).
-Both kinds comes with 3 different sizes : nano, medium and x-tra large, with increasing performances.
+The models pretrained by the Ultralytics team on the COCO dataset (Pretrained-Ultralytics) and our models which we finetuned on the BelgiumTS dataset (42-epochs).
+Both kind come with 3 different sizes : nano, medium and x-tra large, with performances increasing with model size.

 The pretrained models must first be trained with our training script.
 Our finetuned models can directly be used for inference.

 The pretrained models form ultralytics must be placed in the *trained_models* folder and our finetuned models in the *our_retrained_models* folder.

-### training:
+### Training:

 The script to train the network is called our_train.py.
 One can run it with this command, specifying the model to use and the number of epochs.
 The model to train must be in the *trained_models* folder.
 ```